rdpahalavan/nids-datasets/README.md

 Each dataset consists of four subsets:

-1. Network Flows - Contains flow-level data.
+1. Network-Flows - Contains flow-level data.
-2. Packet Fields - Contains packet header information.
+2. Packet-Fields - Contains packet header information.
-3. Packet Bytes - Contains packet byte information in the range (0-255).
+3. Packet-Bytes - Contains packet byte information in the range (0-255).
-4. Payload Bytes - Contains payload byte information in the range (0-255).
+4. Payload-Bytes - Contains payload byte information in the range (0-255).

-Each subset contains data stored in parquet files, an efficient and performant data storage format that maintains the schema along with the data.
-You can choose to download all subsets or select specific subsets depending on your analysis requirements.
+Each subset contains 18 files (except Network-Flows, which has one file), where the data is stored in parquet format.
+In total, this package provides access to 110 files.
+You can choose to download all subsets or select specific subsets or specific files depending on your analysis requirements.

 ## Getting Information on the Datasets